colececil/familiar.sh/README.md

       - Optional flags:
         - `--no-save`: Perform the operation without updating the shared configuration.
   - **Importing**
+    - `familiar package import`: For all package managers that are supported and installed, import all currently installed packages into the shared configuration.
+This is helpful for getting started with Familiar.sh on a machine that already has a lot of packages installed.
     - `familiar package import <packageManager>`: For the given package manager, import all currently installed packages into the shared configuration.
 This is helpful for getting started with Familiar.sh on a machine that already has a lot of packages installed.

 ### Examples